 With ICMP assistance, over 11,000 genetic reference samples representing over 2,500 missing persons were collected from families of the missing.
 This enabled authorities to identify 150 persons, including Dr. Mansour Rashid Kikhia, a former Libyan Foreign Minister and Ambassador to the United Nations who later opposed the Gaddafi regime and disappeared in Egypt in 1993.
 His remains were found in Libya.

-Despite ending its in-country presence in 2014 due to the security situation, ICMP continued to provide support.
+In 2014, due to the security situation, ICMP continued to provide support to Libyan stakeholders remotely.
 In 2015 and 2016, ICMP trained Libyan legal experts, civil society activists and government representatives to enable them to improve court-led processes on mass graves and missing persons.
 The training aimed to expand the use of forensic evidence in missing persons investigations and to clarify inter-institutional responsibilities and legal obligations to family members of the missing.

 In late 2020, ICMP was asked to assess Libya’s missing persons process, including its institutional, legal and technical capacities to address the issue of disappeared and other missing persons, as part of a project that aims to lay the foundations for a sustainable process to account for missing persons.